 What does Eyeota's Platform do?

 Eyeota owns and operates a technology platform (the "Platform") which collects, organizes, maintains and distributes pseudonymized profile information (the "Platform Data").
-Platform Data is collected from a variety of online sources, such as website publishers, and also offline data sources such as market research companies.
+Platform Data is collected from a variety of online and offline sources, such as via website publishers, mobile applications, data brokers and market research companies.

 What is the purpose of Eyeota's Platform?

 Eyeota's Platform allows Eyeota's clients to buy, sell & distribute Platform Data for the specific purposes of:

 Eyeota's clients and partners are contractually obliged to have adequate privacy policies which also facilitate these purposes.

 The categories of Platform Data processed by the Eyeota platform includes: (a) pseudonymous information such as a cookie ID on your browser, mobile advertising IDs, or addressable media identifiers; (b) obfuscated personal information such as hashed email addresses where direct identifiers are removed; (c) IP addresses and information derived from IP addresses, such as geographic location; (d) Information aggregated by postal code; (ed) information about your device, such as browser, device type, operating system, the presence or use of "apps", screen resolution, or the preferred language; (f) demographic information such as gender, age, and income range; and (g) behavioral data of the internet connected computer or device you use when interacting with websites, applications, or other connected devices, such as advertisements clicked or viewed, websites and content areas, date and time of these activities, or the web search used to locate and navigate to a website.

 The Platform Data that is sent to us by our partners includes aggregated pseudonymized profile information, and data that is sent via the HTTP header including IP address, cookie and mobile advertising IDs, hashed email addresses, date and time, URLs, operating system, and browser version.